 csquantile(),\(\widehat{f}(\cdot)\) denotes the estimated income density function,

-\(\widehat{N} = \sum_i w_i\) is the estimated population size.
+\(\widehat{N} = \sum_i w_i\) is the estimated population size, where \( w_i\) is the sampling weight associated to the \(i\)-th individual.

 The density function \(\widehat{f}(y)\) is estimated via a Gaussian kernel smoother: $$ \widehat{f}(y) = \frac{1}{\widehat{N}} \sum_{j \in s} w_j K\!\left(\frac{y - y_j}{h}\right) = \frac{1}{\widehat{N}\, h \sqrt{2\pi}} \sum_{j \in s} w_j \exp\!\left\{ -\frac{(y - y_j)^2}{2h^2} \right\}, $$ where \(K(\cdot)\) is the Gaussian kernel.